immunomind/immundata/README.md

 - Pipelines that handle gigabytes today face deca-gigabytes after the next experiment;

-- The same immune repertoire dataset must power multiple plots, dashboards, deep‑learning models and be reproducible months (years, ideally) later.
+- The same immune repertoire dataset must power multiple plots, dashboards, deep learning models and be reproducible months (years, ideally) later.

 `immundata` is the data-engineering backbone powered by [Arrow](https://arrow.apache.org/docs/r/), [DuckDB](https://duckdb.org/), and [duckplyr](https://duckplyr.tidyverse.org/).
 It lets you scale, mix and, ultimately, analyse annotated AIRR data without rewriting your biology workflow from scratch each time the dataset grows 10×.

 ---

+> [!IMPORTANT]
+> This README is huge.
+Please consider using navigation.

 - 🤔 [Why `immundata`?](#-why--immundata)
 - 📦 [Installation](#-installation)